ramnes/awesome-mongodb/README.md

 ### Tutorials
  - [Create a TV Show Tracker Using AngularJS, Node.js, and MongoDB](http://sahatyalkabov.com/create-a-tv-show-tracker-using-angularjs-nodejs-and-mongodb/) - Build a REST API using Mongoose to create and retrieve data from MongoDB
+ - [Write a Tumblelog Application with Flask and MongoEngine](https://docs.mongodb.org/ecosystem/tutorial/write-a-tumblelog-application-with-flask-mongoengine/) - Nice Python tutorial hidden into the official Python driver documentation

 ### More
  - [MongoDB source code](https://github.com/mongodb/mongo)